Battle of Medina de Rioseco: Aftermath

 with the Capture of the Rosily Squadron.

 While Cuesta and Blake both escaped the battlefield, in all other respects the rout was complete: the Army of Galicia, while numerically intact, all but ceased to exist as an army.
 Blake suffered most, losing 13 guns and as many as 3,000 casualties.
 Many veteran Spanish battalions were badly mauled in the fight for the ridge; the Colorados, for instance, were destroyed as a unit.
 Fearing pursuit, Cuesta channeled his infantry north to Asturias and rode off with a small cavalry corps to Salamanca, while Blake returned to Galicia.

-Following Medina de Rioseco Bessières seized Benavente, León and Zamora, but dallied in the area while his beaten foes made good their retreat.
+Following Medina de Rioseco, Bessières seized Benavente, León and Zamora, but dallied in the area while his beaten foes made good their retreat.
 The French were guilty of savage reprisals against both the Spanish prisoners and the populace of the neighboring cities – which, ironically, had been among the very few not carried by popular uprisings.
 Bessières was informed that Blake and Cuesta had separated, the former to Manzanal and the latter into Léon; both were allowed to retire unmolested when General Lasalle was uncharacteristically recalled to headquarters.

 Bessières' victory marked a great improvement to the strategic position of the French army in northern Spain, formerly the cause of much anxiety.
 A delighted Napoleon asserted, "if Marshal Bessières has been able to beat the Army of Galicia with few casualties and small effort, General Dupont will be able to overthrow everybody he meets."
-A few days later, Dupont's entire corps was broken in battle at Bailén and captured by General Castaños.
+A few days later, Dupont's entire corps was broken in battle at Bailén and captured by Castaños.
 With 20,000 French troops erased from the map, the French command panicked and ordered a general retreat to the Ebro, undoing Bessières' hard-fought gains.
 News of the disaster reached Bessières 22 July, forcing him to fall back towards Madrid.